Learn about our goals, our vision, and the leadership team that strives to extend mental health support to the National Guard community.

 - Provide National Guard-oriented mental health training throughout the full spectrum of the deployment cycle.

 Services will be offered in every state and territory and are tailored and delivered according to the needs of each individual through various combinations of psychological health resource identification, communication of applicable benefits, and other counseling services within the state and military system framework.
 Initial contact will have a greater emphasis on assessment, referral and resource identification; for example, connecting the National Guard member or family member with a confirmed appointment or other mental health resource.
-Services that address longer term or more complex problems will also receive support through to the appropriate health care provider.
+Services that address longer term or more complex problems will also receive support through the appropriate health care provider.

 Challenges we address